 According to Lt.
 Mark Cotter of the Oregon State Police, Fazeel Faiyaz Aiyuba, 32, of Arizona, was driving the 2000 Freightliner truck.
 The commercial vehicle was pulling a semi-trailer containing produce northbound on Interstate 5 near milepost 233.
 Aiyuba reportedly lost control of the truck along the snow-covered road, causing him to hit a sign and concrete barrier before the vehicle overturned.

 The Federal Motor Carrier Safety Administration (FMCSA) recently proposed new hours of service rules for commercial truck drivers.
 The new regulations are expected to promote safer truck operation and help prevent accidents involving large commercial trucks.

 Due to the size and weight of large trucks, Oregon truck accidents typically cause occupants of vehicles other than the truck to suffer serious injury or death.
 Because of this heightened risk, truck drivers must be fully alert and aware of their surroundings at all times.
 A trucker who operates their truck longer than the law allows could be trying to make more money or make up for lost time.
 Nevertheless, this type of neglect is unacceptable and puts the lives of others in danger.

-At Shulman DuBois, LLC, our Oregon truck crash attorneys are prepared to assist you if you’ve been injured in a truck accident caused by a negligent truck driver or trucking company.
+At DuBois Law Group, our Portland truck accident attorneys are prepared to assist you if you’ve been injured in a truck accident caused by a negligent truck driver or trucking company.
 We know the stakes are high.
 We understand you can’t take chances when choosing the attorney that’s right for your case.
 Contact us to find out more about how we can help.
-Call 503-222-4411 for a free consultation.
+Call (503) 222-4411 for a free consultation.